Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Methodology of Estimating Public Health Impacts of Data Centers

-Consequently, the vast majority of data centers, even including those newly built by major technology companies, depend on onsite diesel generators for backup power \cite{DoE_AI_DataCenter_EnergyDemand_Recommendation_2024,Virginia_AirPermitsDataCenter_Website}.
-For example, in Northern Virginia (mostly in Loudoun, Prince William, and Fairfax), the number of permits for data center diesel generators has increased by more than 70\% since 2023 compared to the total number of permits issued between 2000 and 2022 \cite{Virginia_AirPermitsDataCenter_Website}.
-Importantly, nearly all the diesel generators are Tier 2, which have significantly higher emission rates than Tier 4 units \cite{Demand_Response_DataCenter_Loudoun_News_June23_25_Tier_2_July_2025,Virginia_AirPermitsDataCenter_Website}.
-The total permitted annual emission limits for these diesel generators are approximately 13,000 tons of \nox, 1,400 tons of VOCs, 50 tons of \sotwo, and 600 tons of \pmtwo, all in U.S. short tons.
+In Northern Virginia, which has the world's largest concentration of data centers, most of the diesel backup generators, including many recently installed units, are classified as Tier~2 \cite{Virginia_AirPermitsDataCenter_Website}.
+Tier~4 generators use more advanced exhaust aftertreatment and therefore have lower emission rates than Tier~2 units, but they often add cost, complexity, and operational constraints \cite{EPA_Diesel_Nonroad_HeavyEquipment_Regulations_Tier4_Website}.
+As of the end of 2024, the total permitted annual emission limits for these on-site generators were approximately 13,000 U.S. short tons of \nox, 1,400 tons of VOCs, 50 tons of \sotwo, and 600 tons of \pmtwo.

-While diesel generators need to comply with air quality regulations and typically do not operate over extended periods of time, regular maintenance and testing are essential to ensure their operational reliability.
-A recent report by the state of Virginia \cite{Virginia_AirPermitsDataCenter_Report_JLARC_2024} found that the actual air pollutant emissions from backup generators at Virginia's data centers reached approximately 7\% of the total permitted amounts in 2023, primarily for maintenance.
-Likewise, the actual emissions took up 3\% to 12\% of the permitted levels for some data centers in Quincy, Washington \cite{Washington_AirQualityDataCenter_Report_2020}.

-Moreover, the U.S. EPA recently issued a clarification that would allow data centers to run backup generators for up to 50 hours a year (or roughly 10\% of the permits that typically allow 500 hours per year) to participate in demand response---a program designed to reduce grid demand during peak hours, which is increasingly activated as surging data center demand strains grid capacity \cite{EPA_50hour_Rule_Clarification_Guidance_Webpage}.
-This trend may necessitate extended reliance on backup generators \cite{DoE_AI_DataCenter_EnergyDemand_Recommendation_2024}.
-What further adds to the public health impact is that many data center generators in a region may operate simultaneously for demand response during grid capacity shortages, potentially resulting in a short-term spike in \pmtwo and \nox emissions that can be particularly harmful \cite{DoE_AI_DataCenter_EnergyDemand_Recommendation_2024,Health_PM25_ShortTerm_Lancet_2024_yu2024estimates,EPA_AirQuality_Table_Website}.
-For example, from June 23 to 25, 2025, some data centers in Loudoun County, Virginia, were instructed to run their on-site diesel generators for demand response, releasing large amounts of air pollutants and ``black smoke'' \cite{Demand_Response_DataCenter_Loudoun_News_June23_25_Tier_2_July_2025}.